indico/indico/docs/source/config/settings.rst

 .. data:: SMTP_KEYFILE

-    If provided, this keyfile will be used for the encrypted SMTP connection
+    If provided, this private key will be used for client certificate SMTP authentication.

     Default: ``None``